kbridenhaag/indonesia.nl/src/en/visa.md

 - foreign investment (1 year);
 - foreign investment (2 years);

+##### C315

+- training

 ##### C316

 - study

 ##### C317

+-	reunification with Indonesian spouse;
+-	joining a foreign spouse who holds an Indonesian residence permit (KITAS/KITAP);
-- Family Reunification (Indonesian spouse, dependents of a foreigner who holds KITAS/KITAP, children from mixed marriage
+-	children from a mixed marriage (foreigner-indonesian) joining their parents;
+-	unmarried children under 18 from joining their foreign mother/father married to an Indonesian national;
+-	unmarried children under 18 joining their parents who hold an Indonesian residence permit (KITAS/KITAP);
+-	children who have a legal family relationship with the father/mother who has Indonesian nationality

+##### C318

+- repatriation for ex-Indonesian nationals who wish to live in Indonesia

 ## Health protocol and quarantine regulations